The Writing Center offers four different appointments: in-person, email, live online, and drop-ins.

 • Use the tools that are most comfortable for you: audio via microphone, webcam visuals, whiteboard and screen sharing, and the chat feature.
 Contact your tutor with any technology problems or questions regarding the meeting.

-Walk-in hours are held Monday-Thursday 7:30 p.m. to 9:00 p.m. in CBSL 135.
+Drop-in hours are held during fall and spring semesters Tuesday, Wednesday, and Thursday from 7:00 p.m. to 9:00 p.m. in CBSL 135.
 No need to schedule ahead!
-These sessions are typically shorter--fifteen minutes or so that focus on a specific question.
+These sessions are typically shorter fifteen minutes that focus on a specific question.
 If you need more time, a tutor can help you schedule an appointment for a later time.

 You can ask for kinds of help depending on where you are in your project, including: